 (a) Subject to the terms of this agreement, we grant you a limited, non-exclusive, personal, non-sublicensable, non-assignable licence for:

-(i) You and your delegate(s) to handle administration and set up for the Checkers and Other Users; (ii) Checkers to download, install and use the CDMS Software, including any online or enclosed documentation, and any future programming fixes, updates and upgrades that may be provided to you onto the Checker's computer(s) and/or PDAs for your and the Checker's sole use; and (iii) other users authorised by you at your discretion ("Other Users") to download and use data and information entered by Checkers using the CDMS Software, to the extent of the then current availability of the CDMS Software.
+(i) You and your delegate(s) to handle administration and set up for the Checkers and Other Users; (ii) Checkers to download, install and use the CAS Software, including any online or enclosed documentation, and any future programming fixes, updates and upgrades that may be provided to you onto the Checker's computer(s) and/or PDAs for your and the Checker's sole use; and (iii) other users authorised by you at your discretion ("Other Users") to download and use data and information entered by Checkers using the CAS Software, to the extent of the then current availability of the CAS Software.

-(b) In order to use the CDMS Software you are required to subscribe to the Services and register yourself, your Checkers and Other Users as CDMS Software user(s) (via www.abeservices.com.au) and (c) You acknowledge and agree that we have no obligation to make available to you any subsequent versions of the CDMS Software. (d) We reserve the right to modify the CDMS Software with or without notice. (e) "Checkers" means those persons who you have authorised and registered as being suitably qualified and experienced to access and use the Services.
+(b) In order to use the CAS Software you are required to subscribe to the Services and register yourself, your Checkers and Other Users as CAS Software user(s) (via www.abeservices.com.au) and (c) You acknowledge and agree that we have no obligation to make available to you any subsequent versions of the CAS Software. (d) We reserve the right to modify the CAS Software with or without notice. (e) "Checkers" means those persons who you have authorised and registered as being suitably qualified and experienced to access and use the Services.

 3. Data Management Services

-We will provide you with the Services, which are more fully described on our website at CDMS Services.
+We will provide you with the Services, which are more fully described on our website at CAS Services.
 We reserve the right to change the scope of the Services but not before we publish a notice of those changes on our website.

-4. Charges and Payment
+4. Charges and Payment, excluding trial use which is free of charge.

-(a) You agree to pay the charges for use of the CDMS Software and for provision of the Services at the rates shown on our web site screen entitled "Charges" (the "Charges"). (b) We may alter the Charges but will publish a notice of fee changes on-line 28 days before such increases will take effect. (c) You agree to pay us by way of direct debit from your credit card using a trusted e-commerce vendor.
-You expressly authorise the debit of your credit card of amounts equal to the Charges payable. (d) If the e-commerce vendor is unable to debit your card for the Charges, we may, at our option, immediately suspend your account and access to the Services. (e) If in our opinion credit card payment is no longer appropriate or feasible, we may alter the payment method at our sole discretion. (f) All payments made to us for the use of the CDMS Software and for provision of the Services are non-refundable.
+(a) You agree to pay the charges for use of the CAS Software and for provision of the Services at the rates shown on our web site screen entitled "Charges" (the "Charges"). (b) We may alter the Charges but will publish a notice of fee changes on-line 28 days before such increases will take effect. (c) You agree to pay us by way of direct debit from your credit card using a trusted e-commerce vendor.
+You expressly authorise the debit of your credit card of amounts equal to the Charges payable. (d) If the e-commerce vendor is unable to debit your card for the Charges, we may, at our option, immediately suspend your account and access to the Services. (e) If in our opinion credit card payment is no longer appropriate or feasible, we may alter the payment method at our sole discretion. (f) All payments made to us for the use of the CAS Software and for provision of the Services are non-refundable.
 If you terminate this agreement, we will not refund any Charges which you may have already paid. (g) We do not keep or store any of your credit card information. (h) "In Debt Accounts" are those that are unpaid after the due date, or those whose charges are refused by your credit card company, or direct cheque account debits that are refused by your financial institution.
 We may block access to the Services if your account is an In Debt Account.
 Your In Debt Account will continue to accrue charges while it remains outstanding and we will grant you access to the Services only when you have paid all outstanding amounts, in cleared funds, in full.

 5. Licence Restrictions